 Well, I’m not going to dither: this book is simply one of the best I’ve ever read.
 And yet as a librarian, I have read many books on personal development.

-However, this is not a book on personal development, but rather a book on entrepreneurship in the broadest sense.
+However, The Millionaire Fastlane is not a book on personal development, but rather a book on entrepreneurship in the broadest sense.

 I liked MJ DeMarco’s very direct style that “shakes things up”.
 I enjoyed having my convictions, up to now anchored in the slow lane, taken to pieces.
 If “The 4-hour week” disappointed you or its magic no longer works for you, I strongly advise you to read this book as soon as possible.

 It’s about getting rich fast, but not easily.
 This nuance is huge and gives the author credibility.
 MJ DeMarco gets right to the point with his assertions.